lukas1177/SoftwareDeployment_Labs/Lab2/README.md

 ![Screenshot](../images/lab2/succeededRelease.png)

 ## How Releases work
-There is a workflow file in the release branch which achieves that for every commit in this branch, so also when code is merged into this branch, the code is deployed to the release web app.
+There is a workflow file in the release branch which achieves that for every commit in this branch, so also when code is merged into this branch, the code is deployed to the production web app.